agconti/lime/README.md

 An API for extracting tick data for US equities for ad-hoc analysis in Python with Pandas.

-All submissions are welcome.
-To submit a change, fork this repo, commit your changes, and send me a [pull request](http://help.github.com/send-pull-requests/).

 Currently lime supports two main work horse functions:

 *  `get_single(date, stock_ticker,)` - retrives a single days trading history returned in a nice neat pandas dataframe.